-3.4 Drawing of colours
+3.4 Drawing of colors

-3. 4.
-1 The draw for colours will be conducted during the opening ceremony.
+3.4.1 The draw for colors will be conducted during the opening ceremony.
+The colors shall be reversed after game 6.
+(The player getting the white color in game 1 shall play game 7 with the black color).

-3.4.2 For tie-break games, there shall be a separate drawing of lots conducted by the Chief Arbiter of each match.
+3.4.2 For tie-break games, there shall be a separate drawing of lots conducted by the Chief Arbiter of the match.